 - A decline in blood pressure, fainting, or dizziness

-- Skin allergies like rashes, paleness, itching, flushing or hives
+- Skin reactions (e.g., rashes, paleness, itching, flushing, or hives)

 - Vomiting, nausea, or diarrhea

-If you notice any of the symptoms listed above, don’t wait till you take your next breath, just call for help immediately.
-And during the wait, you should take an antihistamine like Benadryl or any other one you can readily find before something unpleasant begins to set in.
-And if you also have EpiPen, you can use that as well.
+If you notice any of the symptoms listed above, don’t wait.
+Call for help immediately.
+While you wait for help to arrive, you should take an antihistamine like Benadryl or any other one you have on hand before something unpleasant happens.
+And if you have an EpiPen, use it.

-- Elevate the leg or the arm: If you got stung on your leg you should elevate it immediately and prop your leg on a set of pillows at a level that is above your heart.
-If it was on the arm, then place your arm at a higher level than your heart.
-Doing this will reduce the swelling and pain you may be experiencing
+If you’ve been stung on the leg, you should elevate that leg immediately.
+Prop your leg up on a set of pillows so that it’s above your heart.
+If you were stung on the arm, place your arm at a higher level than your heart.
+Doing this will help reduce the swelling.

-- Apply toothpaste: When applied to the affected area the tingling feeling from the toothpaste can reduce the itchy feeling of the sting
+When applied to the affected area, the tingling sensation from the toothpaste can reduce the itchy feeling of the sting.